brycewray/hugo-site/content/posts/2019/07/lessons-learned.md

 Assuming you're not a dev, go ahead and re-read that.
 I'll wait.

 At some point, the SSG folks will have to decide whether they do indeed want to maintain their role as [Merlin](https://en.wikipedia.org/wiki/Merlin)s rather than making SSGs accessible to ordinary users, particularly in corporate life.
-I mean, WordPress is a God-awful, performance-eating, security-defying thing---but at least your average Joe or Jane, and most notably your average Joe or Jane in corporate settings that **aren't going to hire dev help for them**, can use it.
+I mean, WordPress is a God-awful, performance-eating, security-defying thing --- but at least your average Joe or Jane, and most notably your average Joe or Jane in corporate settings that **aren't going to hire dev help for them**, can use it.
 Try that with **any** SSG.

 ## A parting shot